Superchig/rolf/README.md

 - [x] EXPERIMENTAL: Display image previews on kitty
   - [x] Display images asynchronously
   - [x] Show image thumbnail for videos
-  - [ ] Make ffmpeg an optional dependency
+  - [ ] Allow a configurable external program to be used to obtain preview images for (non-image) files
 - [x] Make symlinks actually usable
 - [x] Fix compiler warnings on latest version of Rust stable
 - [x] Search backwards and forwards